How Much Does Attic Insulation Cost?

 |Spray Foam||$0.45 – $1.50 per board foot|

 According to the US Department of Energy, a homeowner can expect to save 10% to 50% on utility bills—depending on how inefficient the old insulation is and what the R-value is of the insulation you are having installed.
 Your insulation project cost will be offset over time by how much you can expect to save on your air conditioning expenses.

 Attic Insulation Removal Cost

 If you are replacing existing insulation in your home, then you will have to pay for its removal.
-Expect to pay professionals $1 per square foot for insulation removal, but this cost could be lower if you are adding that service to the quote for the new insulation.
+Expect to pay professionals $1.00 to $2.60 per square foot for insulation removal, but this cost could be lower if you are adding that service to the quote for the new insulation.
 As with installing it, removing old blow-in insulation could produce dust that requires you to stay out of the home for three days.

 Batts, Blankets and Rolled Insulation Cost

 Of all the types of products available for insulation, batts and blankets are the most commonly used because homeowners can use it to insulate their attics without the need for special equipment or any great depth of expertise.
 It is purchased in rolls of a convenient size and weight, which also makes installation easy.